 Often the amount offered by the owner for the improvements is much lower and the tenant is left to pay the balance.

-Generally, the improvements will be alterations to the interior of the building and there are lots of costs that are involved and can include, demolition, debris removal, and much more.
+Generally, the improvements will be alterations to the building’s interior, and there are lots of costs involved and can include demolition, debris removal, and much more.

 The Major Tenant Improvement Construction Traps:

 Trap 1: Do Not Accept The Term “As-Is” In Tenant Improvement Construction

 By accepting this term, the tenant allows the landlord not to be responsible for conditions that the tenant may not be aware of.
 Every part of the building should be listed, and that the rented space will be “broom clean” There are lots of conditions that the tenant will not know about until they have moved in, such as malfunction of items that need to be restored to working condition by the landlord.

 The landlord can make tenant improvements.
 The term tenant improvements mean that the tenant is responsible for the costs.
 Realistically for small and small tenants for any renovation work that does not require major construction, it is better if the landlord does these.
 This changes the responsibility onto the landlord, and the tenant’s free rental period is not affected by any construction delays.
 It will also motivate the landlord to complete the construction quickly.